Skip to content

 A canned-response or guardrail node resolves its string source in this order:

-1. Named storagestring_storage param set → look up in the session's StringStorageManager.
+1. Named storagestring_storage param set → look up in the session's storage manager.

 2. Inline paramsresponse_0 / pattern_0 (etc.) set → use as-is.